 These startling figures show how prevalent drowsy driving is.
 What drivers may not realize is how much drowsy driving puts themselves – and others – at risk.
-In fact, an estimated 5,000 people died in 2015 in crashes involving drowsy driving, according to a Governors Highway Safety Association report.
+In fact, an estimated 6,400 people died annually in crashes involving drowsy driving, according to the National Sleep Foundation.

 Driving while drowsy is similar to driving under influence of alcohol:

 A driver might not even know when he or she is fatigued because signs of fatigue are hard to identify.
 Some people may also experience micro-sleep – short, involuntary periods of inattention.
 In the 4 or 5 seconds a driver experiences micro-sleep, at highway speed, the vehicle will travel the length of a football field.

 A study by the AAA Foundation for Traffic Safety estimated that 328,000 drowsy driving crashes occur annually.
 That's more than three times the police-reported number.
 The same study found that 109,000 of those drowsy driving crashes resulted in an injury and about 6,400 were fatal.
 The researchers suggest the prevalence of drowsy driving fatalities is more than 350% greater than reported.

 Beyond the human toll is the economic one.
 NHTSA estimates fatigue-related crashes resulting in injury or death cost society $109 billion annually, not including property damage.

 Drowsy driving affects everyone, including adolescents and teens, who are not getting enough sleep (according to the CDC, it is recommended that teens get 8-10 hours of sleep each night).
 That means interventions focusing on this age group can help reduce drowsy driving.
 One such intervention is for parents to incorporate discussions and rules on drowsy driving while completing their parent-teen driving agreements.